rh-01/Hex-Keypad/README.md

 # Hex-Keypad

 This is a side project for Ben Eater's 8 bit computer.
 It adds an input module that enables using a simple hex keyboard for code input.
-It consists of three sub-modules (I used HC series ICs for the whole project):
+It consists of three sub-modules (I used HC series ICs for the whole project, and I also needed a few 4.7k push-down resistors and 100nF decoupling capacitors ):

 ## 1 - Input selector
 Selects the input type (address / msb / lsb) and consists of the following components: